Sean-Bradley/R3F-Pack/README.md

 npm start
 ```

-Name it anything you like.
+It's your choice, use any name you like.
+The name should only contain characters that are lowercase, alphanumeric, hyphens and/or underscores.

 ## Installing `R3F-pack` for Existing React Projects